Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **multiple** - A boolean specifying whether multiple items can be selected concurrently or not.
 The default value is `false`.
 * **min** - Minimum amount of values enforced to be selected (only if `multiple` is set to `true`).
 The default value is `0`.
 * **max** - Maximum amount of values enforced to be selected (only if `multiple` is set to `true`).
 The default value is `0`.
+* **useAutoCompletion** - Enable to create an auto completion field instead of a normal form field (dropdowns, checkboxes, radio buttons).
+The default value is `false`.

 A list field may have the following references: